ewinnington/blue-cobalt-whale/README.md

 # Using docker for tests

 Now we have databases that are initialized either to empty, or to a fresh schema script every time they start.
 We could use the to do some integration tests of our applications.

+## .net with xUnit testing with a pg database in docker

+We will be using the [Docker.Net](https://github.com/Microsoft/Docker.DotNet) nuget package and the xUnit nuget package to setup a pgsql database that gets setup when we run a test and torn down at the end.

+Inspired by the post: https://brainlesscoder.com/2019/04/19/automated-integration-test-with-c-and-docker-with-docker-dotnet/ and using the MIT code from https://github.com/Activehigh/Atl.GenericRepository/blob/master/Atl.Repository.Standard.Tests/Repositories/ReadRepositoryTestsWithNpgsql.cs

 # Docker compose